damonmcc/duckdb-dbt/README.md

 ### Steps

 1. Download PLUTO from NYC Open Data [here](https://data.cityofnewyork.us/d/64uk-42ks/) by navigating to `Actions` -> `API` -> `Download file` -> `Export format: CSV`
-2. Move the downloaded csv file to `data/source_data/`
+2. Rename the downloaded csv file to `pluto.csv` and move it to `data/source_data/`.
-3. Run a python script to load all source data into a database:
+3. Run a python script to download the other 2 datasets programmatically and load all source data into a database:

    ```bash
    python3 -m stage_1.load